saquib-mehmood/odin-engineer/readme.md

-# 🤖 Claude Engineer
+# 🤖 Odin Engineer

-Claude Engineer is an advanced interactive command-line interface (CLI) that harnesses the power of Anthropic's Claude-3.5-Sonnet model to assist with a wide range of software development tasks.
+Odin Engineer is an advanced interactive command-line interface (CLI) that harnesses the power of Open Ai's GPT-4o, Anthropic's Claude-3.5-Sonnet and LLMs to assist with a wide range of software development tasks.
 This tool seamlessly combines the capabilities of a state-of-the-art large language model with practical file system operations, web search functionality, and intelligent code analysis.

 ## ✨ Features